How To Prepare For Med School Interviews: Common Questions

 Why Medical Schools Offer Interviews

-Medical schools interview applicants to get to know them as individual people beyond their application materials.
-Interviews are an important aspect of many medical and dental schools’ application processes.
+Medical schools interview applicants to get to know them as individuals beyond their application materials.
+Interviews are an important aspect of many medical and dental school application processes.

 The interview is also a chance for you, the candidate, to learn more about the school you’re applying to.
 If you ask good questions, you can get a window into what life at that school would be like, which may help you make an easier decision.